Homesteading Family Logo

 4. Remove the container by very carefully squeezing the container a few times to loosen the roots.
 Then tip it upside down and gently tap it out.

-9. Remove any leaves touching the ground, this is how they pick up any fungus in the soil.
+9. Remove any leaves touching the ground, as this is how they pick up any fungus in the soil.
 If any leaves are touching, go ahead and pinch them off.

 10. Give a good soaking of water around the plant.
 Don’t water right on top of the plant since they’re delicate just after planting, but watering around the plant will allow the roots to soak up the water just fine.